Field Notes: Building an Autonomous Driving and ADAS Data Lake on AWS

 - China: The collection of raw data that includes video, lidar, radar, and GPS data is defined as a controlled activity by the government (geographic information surveying and mapping).
 This is a regulated activity and must be done under the governance of local certified map providers with navigation surveying licenses.

 - Data Encryption and Anonymization: Some ADS/ADAS use cases include sensitive or personal information.
-AWS Key Management Service (KMS) supports Customer Master Keys (CMKs).
+AWS Key Management Service (KMS) supports AWS KMS Keys.
 Vehicle Identification Numbers (VIN) can be anonymized by Amazon EMR jobs.
 This blog shows how to anonymize personal data like faces from the video using Amazon Rekognition.

 - Exchange Data with partners: AWS Data Exchange is a service that makes it easy for AWS customers to securely exchange file-based data sets in the AWS Cloud.
 Providers in AWS Data Exchange have a secure, transparent, and reliable channel to reach AWS customers and grant existing customers their subscriptions more efficiently.